 CWEP is governed by a Steering Committee that is composed of representatives from each partner jurisdiction or agency.
 Subcommittees work on various public outreach and education activities.
 As of 2018, there are over 35 government partners in CWEP.
 Together, these organizations provide all of the regular, ongoing funding support for the program.

 Local Government Partners

 Local governments perform the most important function of CWEP: interacting with the public.
-CWEP helps local governments develop educational and outreach materials they can all use, allowing the partners to cooperatively achieve more than they could individually. in addition, CWEP provides direct education opportunities for our partners by getting into their schools, libraries, museums, fairs, festivals, and more using various services listed in detail here.
+CWEP helps local governments develop educational and outreach materials they can all use, allowing the partners to cooperatively achieve more than they could individually.
+In addition, CWEP provides direct education opportunities for our partners by getting into their schools, libraries, camps, fairs, festivals, and more using various services and programming.